Awarded by Brittany University, France

 |Self-Instructional Learning Material||Online Discussions|

 Notional hours are defined in terms of the amount of time it should take a learner to achieve the learning outcomes.
-Each ECTS credit requires on average 20 notional hours of a learner’s time
+Each ECTS credit requires, on average, 25 notional hours of a learner’s time.

 Guide to Learning Hours / Student Learning Time

-This Level 6 Programme accrues 60 ECTS credits spread over 4 modules and a Research Project or 1,200 notional hours in total.
-The programme can be completed in 10 months
+This Level 6 Programme accrues 60 ECTS credits spread over 6 modules which carry 1,500 notional hours in total.
+The programme can be completed in 12 months.